AntonioFasano/SienaR/README.md

 - Browse and set exam schedules.
 - Upload exam results.

-The second feature was intended as a plug-in for my [Testmacs](https://github.com/antoniofasano/testmacs) e-learnig tool for R. Unfortunately, because of the pandemic, I can't use Testmacs in these days, so this feature is temporarily halted.
-However, as the labs open again, the development will restart.
-It is, by the way, replaced by a plugin using [Moodle](https://moodle.org/), which can download MCQ responses, grade them and upload grades to ESSE3.
+The second feature was intended as a plug-in for my [Testmacs](https://github.com/antoniofasano/testmacs) e-learning tool for R. It is also possible by means of a plugin based on [Moodle](https://moodle.org/), which can download MCQ responses, grade them and upload grades to ESSE3.

 _Warning_  I can only test SienaR with my university ESSE3 system.
 The login page of yours might be customised in a non-standard way not enlisted here.